A solid quarter at Best Buy overshadowed by outlook grown cloudy with tariffs

-NEW YORK (AP) — Best Buy posted a solid second quarter that exceeded Wall Street expectations, but the performances was overshadowed by an outlook that has grown cloudy due to tariffs the U.S. is imposing on trading partners.
+NEW YORK (AP) — Best Buy posted a solid second quarter that exceeded Wall Street expectations, but that was overshadowed by an outlook that has grown cloudy due to massive tariffs the U.S. is imposing on imported goods.

-Despite easily beating expectations, shares slid more than 2% before the opening bell Thursday after the company stuck to earlier guidance for 2025.
-The Richfield, Minnesota, company cited the potential impact of tariffs.
+Company shares slid more than 6% Thursday after the company stuck to 2025 guidance it had issued earlier this year despite the big quarterly beat.
+The Richfield, Minnesota, company cited the potential impact of tariffs on its business and customers.

+In Best Buy's most recent quarter, comparable sales, used as a barometer of a retailer's health, increased 1.6% with Wall Street expecting a slight decline.
+CEO Corie Barry pointed out that it was the highest growth for same-store sales in three years.

-Comparable sales, a good barometer of a retailer's health, increased 1.6%, which was in line with expectations.
-The company had been battered by online competition and also a return to more normalized spending on gadgets after a pandemic-induced splurge by Americans.
+Best Buy's business had been hurt by online competition and also a return to more normalized spending on gadgets after a pandemic-induced splurge by Americans.

-CEO Corie Barry pointed out that it was the highest growth for same-store sales, which include online sales, in three years.
+A combination of innovative products, like laptops with artificial intelligence capabilities, and a growing need to replace electronics, has helped to spur sales, Barry said on a conference call Thursday.

+Customer behavior hasn't changed in the first half of the year, Barry said, in that they remain resilient.
+Shoppers continue to focus on deals and are attracted to known sales events like Black Friday and the company's July sales promotion.

 The reported net income of 87 cents per share.
 Earnings, adjusted for restructuring costs and amortization costs, were $1.28 per share, which is 6 cents better than industry analysts had expected, according to a survey by Zacks Investment Research.